alexandor91/se3-equi-graph-registration/README.md

 2. After uncompression, you should have seen 'fragments', 'gt_results', under the root dir of the data folder,

-3. Download 3DMatch raw fragments from the official website [3DMatch](https://3dmatch.cs.princeton.edu/), (PointDSC outdated), uncompress '7-Scenes.zip', then use `datasets/cal_overlap.py` to process the downloaded data, which selects all the point cloud fragment pairs having more than 30% overlap, to filter out some low overlap pairs. and copy it into the same data folder level as 'fragments'.
+3. Download 3DMatch raw fragments from the official website [3DMatch](https://3dmatch.cs.princeton.edu/), (PointDSC outdated), uncompress '7-Scenes.zip', then use `datasets/cal_overlap.py` from [D3Feat](https://github.com/XuyangBai/D3Feat?tab=readme-ov-file#refs) to process the downloaded data, which selects all the point cloud fragment pairs having more than 30% overlap, to filter out some low overlap pairs. and copy it into the same data folder level as 'fragments'.
 To run the processing script, 'fragments' +  'gt_results' + 'threedmatch' are mandatory.

 4. Copy `3DMatch_Feature.py` from the `data_preprocess` folder into the data root dir, run `data_preprocess` folder to process.
 After running, all data pairs are saved in each pkl file